-Women in Arable (formerly known as Active in Arable) was formed in 2001 when a cluster of Canterbury women promoted a business orientated discussion group for rurally based women involved in arable farming.
+Women in Arable was formed in 2001 when a cluster of Canterbury women promoted a business-orientated discussion group for rurally based women involved in arable farming.
 It continues to receive the exceptional support of arable women in the Canterbury region.

 Women in Arable consists of more than 70 members with an average of 25 members attending each monthly meeting.
 Historically these meetings have taken place in Ashburton, a central location for most members.